Chavoshi/Unity.NetCore/README.md

-# Unity for .Net Core 2.0
+# Unity for .Net Core 2.0 & .Net Standard 2.0

 The Unity Container (Unity) is a lightweight, extensible dependency injection container.
 It facilitates building loosely coupled applications and provides developers with the following advantages: